learn-co-curriculum/phrg-orm-updating-records/README.md

 # => "The Black Album"
 ```

 Much better.
-Now we need to save this record back into the database.
+Now we need to save this record back into the database:

 To do so, we'll need to use an `UPDATE` SQL statement.
 That statement would look something like this:

 ```sql
 UPDATE songs